LIVE SESSION

 A disengaged employee is someone who’s gone beyond boredom to experience high levels of resentment, unhappiness and dissatisfaction.
 They often feel stuck in their careers due to limited professional development opportunities, a toxic company culture and lack of recognition.
 They may be burned out from excessive workloads or frustrated from repeatedly poor communication from managers and leaders.
 Their negative attitude impacts team members as they become increasingly indifferent to — or even hostile toward — the organization.

-Why is a lack of engagement bad for business?
+Why are unengaged employees bad for business?

 While highly engaged employees contribute to greater profitability and productivity, unengaged workers do the opposite.
 Whether employees are moderately detached or have progressed through all five stages of disengagement, a lack of engagement poses serious risks.